manjit-baishya-datascience/Breast-Cancer-Prediction/README.md

 - Deploy the trained model in a real-world setting to assist in the early detection and diagnosis of breast cancer.

 ## **Acknowledgments**
-The authors would like to acknowledge the University of Wisconsin-Madison and the UCI Machine Learning Repository for providing the Breast Cancer Wisconsin (Diagnostic) dataset used in this project
+I would like to acknowledge the University of Wisconsin-Madison and the UCI Machine Learning Repository for providing the Breast Cancer Wisconsin (Diagnostic) dataset used in this project